SPAAM-community/AMDirT/README.md

 A python package to check AncientMetagenomeDir.

-AncientMetagenomeDirCheck will verify a dataset against, in tabular format, a json schema.
+AncientMetagenomeDirCheck will verify a dataset, in tabular format, against a json schema.

 ## Install